nordeim/Maria-Family-Clinic/maria-family-clinic/DOCTOR_SCHEDULING_INTEGRATION_COMPLETE.md

 ## 🎯 **TASK COMPLETION SUMMARY**

-I have successfully implemented a comprehensive real-time doctor availability management and scheduling system for the Maria Family Clinic application with all requested features and advanced capabilities.
+I have successfully implemented a comprehensive real-time doctor availability management and scheduling system for the My Family Clinic application with all requested features and advanced capabilities.

 ## ✅ **DELIVERABLES COMPLETED**